Freon is a hazardous gas that limits oxygen supply to the lungs and cells in the body.

 The Freon was then passed through a set of coils to release heat outside the dehumidifier.

-While Freon is an effective refrigerant, it’s also a hazardous gas.
-It contains chlorofluorocarbons (CFCs) and is not eco-friendly.
-It also poses risks to human life.
+While Freon is an extremely effective refrigerant, it’s also a hazardous gas.
+It contains chlorofluorocarbons (CFCs) and is not eco-friendly in the slightest.

 It’s worth mentioning that Freon is only risky if it leaks from the dehumidifier’s condenser coils.
-Otherwise, it’s safe, and its presence in your dehumidifier shouldn’t worry you.
+Unless the system is leaking, it poses no danger to you.

 The main risks of Freon include: